-- Emotional: Distributors feel betrayed when manufacturers start to sell direct.
-For their part, manufacturers can be suspicious and mistrustful of distributors, feeling – in the absence of convincing data to the contrary – that they overstate performance and over-claim rebate.
+- Emotional: Construction material distributors feel betrayed when manufacturers start to sell direct.
+For their part, manufacturers can be suspicious and mistrustful of construction material distributors, feeling – in the absence of convincing data to the contrary – that they overstate performance and over-claim rebate.

-- Organizational: At the distributor, manufacturer relationships are fragmented between finance, purchasing and sales.
+- Organizational: As the construction material distributor, manufacturer relationships are fragmented between finance, purchasing and sales.
 No central person is responsible for building strategic relationships with manufacturers, or for using rebates and other funds strategically to drive revenue and profit for both parties.

 Make way for collaborative deal management

 Plenty of construction material distributors have accepted these issues as “just the way it is”.
 But what if it didn’t have to be?
 What if there were a way to get the relationship back on track, and delivering significant benefits for manufacturers, distributors and customers alike?

 I believe there is a way, and it comes down to something I call collaborative deal management.
 It involves fixing the three problems outlined above, using new technology combined with a new organizational approach to manufacturer-supplier relationships.

 Fixing the organizational disconnect

 The organizational issue is one that Benfield Consulting highlighted in its October 2018 study of how US distributors view and use vendor funds.
 One of the findings is worth quoting in full: